Curvature Perturbations and Anomaly explain Dark Energy

-It is clear dark energy was a very active material few imagined if ever.
-In fact it decays the fastest among radiation and matter.
-So reducing cosmological constant takes place without noticing by any of us.
+The surprising feature of dark energy is its short life time.
+In fact it decreased fastest among radiation and matter.
+So the reducing cosmological constant took place literally without noticing by any of us until QCD phase transition.
 The engine of the self destruction has been QCD anomaly and curvature perturbation.
-Dark energy creates a pair of gluons and photonsnd dark energy turns into quarkes and leptons by their decay.
-The situation drastically chnages at the QCD phase transition. q
+Dark energy creates a pair of gluons and photons.
+The dark energy turns into quarks and leptons by their weak interaction decay chains.
+The nature of dark energy drastically changes at the QCD phase transition.

-When the Universe cools down around 100 MeV, the quarks and gluons bound into hadrons.
-The dark energy does not have enough energy to create hadrons anymore.So at this point stable or mature dark energy is born.
+When the Universe cools down around $100 MeV$, the quarks and gluons bound into hadrons.
+The dark energy does not have enough energy to create hadrons anymore.
+So at this point stable or mature dark energy is born.
 Since the life time of dark energy is governed by pair photon creation and it is as long as the life time of the Universe, dark energy becomes the most stable form of energy akin to cosmological constant.